Easing Into Menopause

 27. Misconception #4: Hormone replacement therapy (HRT) is the only way to manage menopausal symptoms.

 While low dose, short-term bioidentical hormone therapy may be helpful for some, it’s likely not the answer for most.
 Assess the stress in your life and also thyroid and adrenal function.
-If this doesn’t work, then move on to hormone replacement.
+If this doesn’t work, then consider moving on to hormone replacement.

 28. Misconception #5: Menopause signals the end of our youth and relevance in the world.